openmrs/openmrs-contrib-addonindex/PUBLISHING-AN-ADD-ON.md

 If you want to add your OMOD or OWA to the list, then you should submit a Pull Request, changing only that file, adding the details of your add-on to the `toIndex` list.

+(It is _not_ necessary to create an OpenMRS JIRA issue to go with this Pull Request.)

 ## Fields to specify

 Regardless of where your add-on is published, you must provide the following fields: